Greater bulldog bat: General description

 The greater bulldog bat is a large bat, often with a combined body and head length of 10.9 to 12.7 cm.
 It generally weighs from 50–90 g.
 Males tend to be larger than females, with the former averaging 67 g and the latter averaging 56 g.
 They also differ in fur color.
 Males have bright orange fur on the back while females are dull gray.
 However, both sexes have pale undersides and may have a pale line that runs down the middle of the back.
 The males do not have a baculum.
 The bulldog bat has rounded nostrils that open forward and down.
 It has elongated, pointed ears with a tragus that gets ridged at the outer edge.
 The bulldog bat has smooth lips but its upper lip is divided by a skin fold while its bottom lip has a wart above skin folds that extend to the chin.
 It is these features that give the bulldog bat its name, as it resembles a bulldog.

-The bulldog bat has a wingspan of 1 m.^{[Source?]} The wing of the bat is longer than the head and body combined and 65% of its wingspan is made of the third digit.
+The bulldog bat has a wingspan of 1 m.
+The wing of the bat is longer than the head and body combined and 65% of its wingspan is made of the third digit.
 When in flight, the bat's wings move slowly.
 This species is a capable swimmer and will use its wings to paddle.
 The greater bulldog bat also has prominent cheek pouches which are useful for holding its food.
 Its hind legs and feet are particularly large, capable of 180° rotation when hunting.
 The leg bones are significantly compressed in order to be streamlined towards the dragging direction.